What does it mean for an organisation to be future-ready? One part of being future-ready is to be ‘hyper-decisive’.

 Gary Simon, managing editor of FSN and founder of the Modern Finance Forum, a global network of more than 50,000 finance professionals, highlighted issues from his research into innovation and planning: Most companies still struggle to forecast accurately, reforecast with sufficient frequency, and worst of all, to offer the leadership real insight from those forecasts to drive better decisions.

-Howard Dresner, former Gartner analyst, founder of Dresner Advisory Services, and the man who coined the term ‘Business Intelligence’, talked about the concept of companies becoming “hyper-decisive”, leveraging “information democracy” across the organisation to allow decisions to be taken rapidly, by people at all levels, based on solid data.
+Howard Dresner, former Gartner analyst, founder of Dresner Advisory Services, and the man who coined the term ‘Business Intelligence’, talked about the concept of companies becoming “hyper-decisive”, leveraging “information democracy” across the organisation to allow strategic decisions to be taken rapidly, by people at all levels, based on solid data.

 Notably, while this was a conference hosted by a technology company, the common theme running through these talks was about skills.
 Walking in stupid each day is about mastering your own ego, but also understanding what questions to ask.
 It’s about a fostering a curious, analytical, and most importantly open, mind.
 Turning numbers into insight is about the technical skills of data manipulation and analysis, but it’s also about skills of storytelling and narrative.
-Information democracy can only become real of the skills of data literacy are widespread across the business.
+Information democracy can only become real if the skills of data literacy are widespread across the business.

 Listening to these leaders talk, I was brought back to one of my most common questions, one that I have written about frequently here: What skills do we need for the future?
 To me, Polly, Howard and Gary all seem to be talking about the three Cs I laid out back in about 2015 (maybe earlier): curation, creation and communication.